 These two types of insurance can be taken out separately, or together through the same insurer.
 If you have a home loan, your bank will have insisted that you take out homeowner’s insurance, but insuring the contents is your choice.

-Your home needs to be insured for its replacement value, not the original purchase value.
+Make sure that your home and its contents are insured for the correct value Your home needs to be insured for its replacement value, not the original purchase value.
 You should have an assessor inspect your property to ensure that you have enough cover.
 Replacement value is currently between R7 500 to R10 500 per square meter of building, depending on the finishes, so check that you are covered for something in that region.

 Your contents must also be insured at their replacement value.
 So even if that sofa you bought for R10 000 ten years ago is probably only worth R3 000 today, the value estimate that you give your insurer must be for the cost of replacing it with a new similar item.
 Make sure that you keep the costs of your contents up to date with current market prices.
 Yes, it costs more to insure for replacement value, but Simon says that it’s better to be slightly over-insured than under-insured.